portworx/pxc/README.md

 $ kubectl pxc get pvc --kubeconfig=/path/to/kubeconfig.conf
 ```

+If you are running Portworx installed on a Kubernetes Cloud like GKE, EKS, etc,
+please use this model.

 `pxc` will automatically discover how to communicate with Portworx.
 No need for
 any prior setup.